Chapter 3: Lies & Excuses

 Based on what was shared with me, I understood that he had been involved in a bar fight in his youth that led to an arrest.
 The situation was described as having occurred after a group of men directed a racial slur toward him and his friends.
 I was also left with the understanding that he did not serve jail or prison time in connection with that incident.
 I later found information in publicly available records that contradicted this account.

-Through publicly available records, I learned that Sherif had been arrested for assault and sentenced to three years in prison for his role in the Kevin McCarron case.
-Although he was acquitted of assaulting Kevin McCarron directly, he was found guilty of assault for striking Kevin’s brother, Patrick McCarron, with a bat during the incident.
+Through publicly available records, I learned that he had been arrested for assault and sentenced to three years in prison for his role in a prominent case.
+Although he was acquitted of assaulting the severely injured person directly, he was found guilty of assault for striking the severely injured person’s brother with a bat during the incident.
 This case received significant media coverage and involved multiple victims.

 When I raised this information with him in October 2025, he responded in a way that suggested he believed the charges were unfair and that he had acted in defense of others.
 This explanation contradicts the official court records.
 The conversation became tense after I raised the issue of his criminal history.

-Figure 11 Messages in which Sherif minimizes and disputes his criminal conviction when confronted with publicly available court records.
+Figure 11 Messages in which he minimizes and disputes his criminal conviction when confronted with publicly available court records.

 Documented Facts (Public Record):